Our school serves the village of Little Paxton.

 For a place in our Foundation Class in any September you will need to have applied to the Local Authority (LA) by mid January of that year, as places are allocated in April by them; this is the National Closing Date.
 Depending on the number of applicants from within the village there may be places for children from further afield.
 Requests for places are decided upon using clearly defined criteria, and places are offered by the Admission Team based in Cambridge.

-Click hereto view our admission oversubscription information.
+Click Admissions Arrangements 2019 to view our admission oversubscription information.